juliedlevine/Tic-Tac-Toe/README.md

 * jQuery

 ## Game Walkthrough

+## Landing Page
-Landing page - As user mouses over each square a purple X will appear in that particular square.
+As user mouses over each square a purple X will appear in that particular square.
 When they click in a square the X 'sticks' and they've made their move.
 <br>
 ![alt text](https://github.com/juliemdyer/Tic-Tac-Toe/blob/master/screenshots/landing_page.png)